Best Smart Thermostat 2026: The Complete Buyer’s Guide

 4. Location data (geofencing is on)

-This data is used to help thermostats optimize your comfort and your savings.
+This data helps thermostats optimize your comfort and your savings.
 However, it also provides you with a detailed image of your daily life.
 A perpetrator would know when you are not at home, and this may tell them good breaks to burglarize your home.

 Protecting Your Privacy